 At this point in time, not all important plastics and resins have been covered in this online library.
 In time, articles on many more plastics will be added, making this online resins and plastics library a valuable resource for students, scientists as well as professionals in related industries.

 The amount of thermo-physical data available for polymers is still modest in comparison with the enormous amount of data available for low-molecular weight compounds.
 For this reason, many thermo-physical properties of polymers have been estimated by using similarity analysis and (linear) relationships between thermo-physical properties or have been predicted by using quantitative structure property relationships (QSPR's).
 A large number of (semi-empirical) prediction methods have been developed in the past.
 We found that these methods often provide acceptable results for monomeric compounds but not necessarily for polymers.
 We chose the most reliable methods to predict thermo-physical data.

 The majority of the experimental thermo-physical data, and all predicted data found on this website, apply to high molecular weight polymers that are in the amorphous state and are fully atactic.
 Unfortunately, not all polymers have been synthesized as high molecular weight, fully amorphous compounds or information regarding molecular weight, microstructure, etc. have not been reported along with the published data.
 For this reason, some of the experimental thermo-physical data found in the literature are questionable and predicted data are more reliable.
 The data have been compiled from an extensive literature search and have been converted into SI units.

-It is our mission to provide the most reliable thermo-physical data for polymers.
-All entries were reviewed carefully, to ensure the highest quality and relevance.
+It is our mission to provide the most reliable information and data on polymers and plastic materials.
+All entries were carefully reviewed to ensure the highest quality and relevance.